 Thus, only Perseus remained next to the fainted woman, and now he looked back up at the silver Stag.
 Artemis snapped her fingers, leaning against the chariot, as she watched the silver stag dissipate into thin air.

 Perseus seemed to look straight up at her, as he gazed at the moon.
-He dropped onto one knee, "My thanks to Lady Artemis."
-Artemis nodded in satisfaction and grabbed the reins of her chariot.
+He dropped onto one knee, "My thanks Lady Artemis."
+Artemis nodded in satisfaction, and grabbed the reins of her chariot.

-One more string of conversation spiralled up to her before she shot off across the night sky.
+One more string of conversation spiraled up to her, before she shot off across the night sky.

 "My Lord… thank you for saving me."
 The woman's voice weakly croaked, who had probably regained consciousness.